Residential Real Estate

 The purpose of the Economy scorecard is to provide the public, elected officials, and City staff with a current snapshot of San Francisco’s economy.
 This scorecard presents timely information on economy-wide employment indicators, real estate and tourism.

-Residential asking rent in 2016 Q3 (July 1 – September 30, 2016) decreased by 3.9 percent since the prior quarter (April 1 – June 30, 2016) and decreased by 3.4 percent since 2015 Q3, the same period of the prior year.
+Residential asking rent in 2016 Calendar Year Q4 (Oct 1 – December 31, 2016) decreased by 0.6 percent since the prior quarter (July 1 – September 30, 2016) and increased by 4.9 percent since 2015 Calendar Year Q3, the same period of the prior year.
 Comparisons to the prior period use seasonally adjusted data.

-- Zillow Home Value Index: Zillow Real Estate (All Homes, San Francisco County)
+- Zillow Home Value Index: Zillow Real Estate (All Homes - SFR, Condo/Co-op; San Francisco County)

 - Number of Units in Buildings with New Permits: United States Department of Housing and Urban Development